Discover how a Desjardins group RRSP can support employees. Learn key features and benefits, tax advantages, and investment strategies in this guide

 She also noted that through a deferred profit-sharing plan (DPSP), employers have the option to share a portion of their company’s profits with employees through the RRSP, driving both savings and employee engagement.

-Here are some factors to consider if you’re planning to enroll your employees in a Desjardins group RRSP:
+Here are some factors to consider if you’re planning to offer your employees in a Desjardins group RRSP:

 Contributions and contribution room

-• Employer contributions aren’t voluntary.
-But if you choose to, your contributions count as salaries, which are considered taxable benefits.
+Employer count as salaries, which are considered taxable benefits.
 This means that payroll taxes, such as employment insurance, apply.

-• Contributions are made through payroll deductions.
+Contributions can be made through payroll deductions.
 Your employees can decide how much they want to contribute.
-There are no minimum limits on investments or interfund transfers.

-• The contributions you and your staff make can’t exceed their personal RRSP contribution room.
-As per Canada Revenue Agency (CRA) rules, the annual limit is 18% of their previous year’s earned income, up to a maximum set by the agency.
-For 2025, the annual contribution limit is $32,490.
+The contributions you and your employees make can’t exceed their personal RRSP contribution room.
+As per Canada Revenue Agency (CRA) rules, the annual limit is the lesser of 18% of their previous year’s earned income and the annual RRSP dollar limit set by the agency.
+For 2025, the dollar limit is $32,490.
+The RRSP contribution room also takes into account any unused contribution room from previous years and pension adjustment.

-• Employer contributions are immediately vested.
+Employer contributions are immediately vested.
 This means that your employees can access them any time.
+However, limitation rules can be added on basic contributions.

 Eligibility requirements

-• Once you have opened a plan, all your employees are automatically enrolled.
+Once you have opened a group RRSP, all your employees can enroll based on the plan's eligibility rules.

-• Employees can contribute to the plan until the end of the year when they reach age 71.
+Contribututions can be made to the plan until December 31 of the year when plan member turns 71.

 Withdrawals

-• Group RRSP funds can be withdrawn any time, but these are counted as taxable income.
+Funds can be withdrawn from an RRSP at any time, but will be considered taxable income.
 The withholding tax rates vary, depending on the province and amount being withdrawn.
-The current CRA tax rates on RRSP withdrawals are:

-• Withdrawals from Desjardins group RRSP are subject to income taxes, except when used for:
+Withdrawals from a group RRSP are subject to income taxes, except when used for:

-• the Home Buyers’ Plan (HBP), which lets plan holders withdraw up to $60,000 per calendar year to buy or construct their first home
+- the Home Buyers’ Plan (HBP), which lets plan members withdraw up to $60,000 per calendar year to buy or construct their first home

-• the Lifelong Learning Plan (LLP), which allows employees to borrow up to $10,000 a year to a maximum of $20,000 over four years to go back to school full-time
+- the Lifelong Learning Plan (LLP), which allows plan members to borrow up to $10,000 a year to a maximum of $20,000 over four years to go back to school full-time

-This guide on RRSP withdrawals can provide detailed information on the tax implications of taking out funds from your account.
+This guide on RRSP withdrawals can provide detailed information on the tax implications of taking out funds from your group RRSP.

 Fees

-• Desjardins doesn’t impose fees for total or partial withdrawals from any of its registered plans, including group RRSPs.
+Desjardins may charge fees for total or partial withdrawals from a group RRSP.

-You can learn more about registered retirement savings plans in this guide to how RRSPs work.
+You can learn more about registered retirement savings plans in this guide on how RRSPs work.

-What are the investment options under Desjardins RRSP?
+What are the investment options under a Desjardins group RRSP?

-Desjardins provides employees two types of investment strategies to suit their risk tolerance, preferences, and investment know-how:
+Desjardins provides plan members two types of investment strategies to suit their risk tolerance, preferences, and investment know-how:

 1. Off-the-shelf approach

-This provides plan members with what the firm calls a lifecycle path, which is a ready-made portfolio designed to suit varying risk tolerance.
-A lifecycle path can either be predefined or personalized.
+This provides plan members with what Desjardins calls a lifecycle path, which is a ready-made portfolio designed to help plan members reach their retirement goals.
+A lifecycle path can either be predefined or personalized by the employer.
+Desjardins also offers target date funds based on a plan member’s planned retirement age.

 Personalized lifecycle paths